Are You Having Communication Errors in Your Network Architecture?

 When we examined each device’s communication settings, we saw that they were all set for auto as well except for the PV+.
 Within the network adapter settings of the PV+, the adapter was hard set to 100MB Full duplex.
 What happens in this mismatched scenario is the switch will attempt to auto negotiate with the device and they end up only agreeing at 100MB half-duplex.
 This eventually causes FCS errors and collisions on the network which over time will cause the device to stop communicating.

 Cycling power will clear the error counters and thus it will communicate again for some time.
 Once we reconfigured the PV+ network adapter to auto-negotiate speed and duplex it hasn’t locked up since.
-To learn how to stop communication errors from happening, McNaughton-McKay’s Technical Support Videos can show you how to setup your IP Address in 4 quick and simple steps.
+To learn how to stop communication errors from happening, McNaughton-McKay’s Technical Support Videos can show you how to setup your IP Address in four quick simple steps.